ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 To do this, go to the `Fabric Gateway` pane and click on the `papercontract` gateway.
 From there, click on `Admin@org1.example.com` and untoggle to the transactions and query.
-Then, right click on `redeem`and select `Submit Transaction`
+Then, right click on `redeem` and select `Submit Transaction`

 ![image](images/30.png)

-When it asks for some arguments to pass through, enter this below :
+When it asks for some arguments to pass to the transaction, enter this below :

     MagnetoCorp,00002,DigiBank,2019-12-30